melaninsolar/melanin_mobile_miner_android_termux/README.md

-# Melanin Mobile Android Miner Termux ARM & AMD Setup v2.7
+# Melanin Mobile Miner Android Termux Setup v2.7

-This guide provides step-by-step instructions on how to set up and run the Melanin Click Miner on an Android device using Termux.
+This guide provides step-by-step instructions on how to set up and run the Melanin Mobile Miner on an Android device using Termux.

 ## Prerequisites
 - Get Whive Wallet Address from [Whive Wallets](https://whiveio.gitbook.io/the-whive-protocol/downloads) or [Melanin Click](https://melanin.click) or [Others](https://whiveio.gitbook.io/the-whive-protocol/other-wallets).